theodickson/socomote/README.md

 4. Station names are announced using [FreeTTS](https://freetts.com/), so you know what you're listening to.
 5. Extensible with custom commands and other plugins.

-Known issues:
-1. SoCo doesn't work with most streaming services due to auth issues, hence the limitation to radio stations.
-Other media types do work, e.g. local files, but I haven't extended it to work with them.
-2. Can only play from Sonos Favourites, and these are always ordered alphabetically.

 Recommended hardware
 -----------------

 Socomote works cross-platform, and on any input device that can mimic a keyboard.
 My setup is as
 follows:
- - Raspberry Pi Zero W
+ - Raspberry Pi Zero W, in [this](https://thepihut.com/collections/raspberry-pi-zero-cases/products/adafruit-raspberry-pi-zero-case) case
-   - Plus [this](https://thepihut.com/products/usb-to-microusb-otg-converter-shim) USB -> micro USB converter
  - [FLIRC USB](https://flirc.tv/more/flirc-usb)
+   - Connected with [this](https://thepihut.com/products/usb-to-microusb-otg-converter-shim) USB -> micro USB converter
  - [This](https://thepihut.com/products/mini-remote-control) cheap generic remote control

 FLIRC USB is just a USB IR receiver that you can pair with any remote control and easily